surbhisingh6050/BGL_Certificate_Workflow/README.md

 Streamlit Cloud (share.streamlit.io), add your API key as a secret.
 You'll get a shareable URL your team (or you, in an interview) can actually use.

-## Talking points for the Mistral interview

-- "I built a working RAG assistant for my own company's real client-support workflow, not just a generic demo."
-- "I added a relevance threshold so the assistant admits when it doesn't know something rather than hallucinating — this is exactly the kind of reliability tradeoff enterprise customers care about most."
 - "I thought through rollout sequencing — internal tool first to de-risk, then potentially client-facing — which mirrors how I'd actually guide a customer through an adoption journey."